-The paramed exam is a requirement for most life insurance policies.
+A life insurance medical exam is a requirement for most life insurance policies.
 The lone exception is a no medical exam term life insurance policy.
-If you are applying for a regular term life insurance policy or a permanent life policy, you will need to complete an exam.
+If you are applying for a regular term life insurance policy or a permanent life policy, you will most likely need to complete an exam.
 Life insurance policies that require an exam are almost always less expensive than those without.
-So, taking this extra step will likely save you a lot of money over the years.
+So, taking this extra step may save you money over the life of the policy.

-The paramed is a 20-30 exam conducted by an examiner who works for an exam company such as Superior Mobile Medics or APPS.
+The life insurance medical exam is a 20-30 appointment conducted by an examiner who works for an exam company such as Superior Mobile Medics or APPS.
 The examiner will come out to your home or office to complete the exam, and the life insurance company will pay for it.

 The life insurance company uses the information collected on the exam to help evaluate your application for coverage.
 This process is called underwriting, and the exam is a big part of it.